 Erasmus+ study programme

-The Erasmus+ study programme offers students from European countries the opportunity to come to Ca’ Foscari to study and conduct research in the beautiful city of Venice.
-During their stay in Venice, students will have the opportunity to deepen their university education, increase their knowledge of foreign cultures and languages, and live a significant life experience.
+The Erasmus+ study programme offers students from countries which have joined the Erasmus+ program the opportunity to come to Ca’ Foscari to study and conduct research in the beautiful city of Venice.
+During their stay in Venice, students will have the chance to deepen their university education, increase their knowledge of foreign cultures and languages, and live a significant life experience.